DeenAhmed/BasketballQuiz/README.md

 ### Performance

 [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to test the performance of the website.
-The test shows 100 apart from Accessibility, this is due to lighthouse stating the colour of the app(White) does not contrast with the question colour enough.
+The test shows 100 apart from Accessibility, this is due to lighthouse stating the colour of the app (White) does not contrast with the question colour (lightslategray) enough.

 <details><summary>Front page</summary>
 <img src="/assets/images/lighthouse-performance.png">